 - Crispy sage leaves, garnish to taste (optional)

 - Carefully cut butternut squash in half, lengthwise.
 Scoop out seeds.
 You can discard or reserve them for another use.

 - Clean sweet potatoes, then prick them with a knife a bunch of times in preparation for baking.

 - Line a baking sheet with parchment paper.
 Drizzle olive oil over each half of the butternut squash and sprinkle with a pinch each of salt and black pepper.
-Place cut side down on prepared baking sheet, alongside sweet potatoes.
+Place cut side down onto prepared baking sheet.
+Place sweet potatoes on there too.

 - Cook for 45 minutes to 1 hour or so or until both butternut squash and sweet potatoes are tender all the way through when pierced with a knife.
 Note: If the butternut squash, for example, is cooked before the sweet potatoes, you can remove and continue cooking the sweet potatoes.

 - Once everything is cooked, carefully remove from the oven and allow to cool until you can handle it.

-- Melt butter in a pot on the stovetop or in a microwave-safe dish in the microwave until just melted and warmed through.
+- Melt butter in a saucepan on the stovetop or in a microwave-safe dish in the microwave until just melted and warmed through.
 Add 1 teaspoon of salt, ½ teaspoon of black pepper and pumpkin spice, stirring to combine.

 - Pour melted butter mixture over butternut squash and sweet potato and mash again.
 Transfer to a serving dish.
 Garnish, if desired, with chopped chives and crispy sage leaves.
 Serve and enjoy!

 Nutrition estimate (if provided) is based on 1 Serving.